 Because of differences between the NRS and the DGCL, as well as differences between the Company's governing documents before and after the Reincorporation, the Reincorporation will effect certain changes in the rights of the Company's stockholders.
 Summarized below are the most significant provisions of the NRS and DGCL, along with the differences between the rights of the stockholders of the Company before and after the Reincorporation that will result from the differences among the NRS and the DGCL and the differences between Kartoon-NV's articles of incorporation and bylaws and Kartoon-DE's certificate of incorporation and bylaws.
-The summary below is not an exhaustive list of all differences or a complete description of the differences described, and is qualified in its entirety by reference to the NRS, the DGCL, Kartoon-NV's articles of incorporation, Kartoon-NV's bylaws and Kartoon-DE's certificate of incorporation and Kartoon-DE's bylaws.
+The summary below is not an exhaustive list of all differences or a complete description of the differences described, and is qualified in its entirety by reference to the NRS, the DGCL, Kartoon-NV's articles of incorporation and Kartoon-DE's cylaws.